RaiderIO/keystone.guru/tutorials/contribution/adding_enemies.md

 this is where you select the NPC that was created in the previous tutorial.
 Once you selected your NPC, click Submit and your enemy is saved.

 Repeat this process for all enemies you wish to add, and you're done!

+### Enemy packs

+An enemy pack is the definition of a group of enemies that all come at you the moment you pull one of them.
+To draw an enemy pack, use tool 3.
+Encircle the already placed enemies with a fair margin so that the enemies fall in the pack with a decent amount of space.
+When zoomed out, everything becomes smaller, so it must still be visible to see it's a pack when the user is fully zoomed out.